 Aviation and aircraft hangar offer many flooring challenges.
 Regular concrete cannot sufficiently withstand the caustic chemical spills, or the weight of the aircraft.
 Concrete often stains, cracks, or spalls under the pressures presented by an aviation hangar environment.
+Planes are unloading and moving heavy items in and out of the hangers causing additional stress on the floors.
 Untreated concrete floors also are very difficult to clean and to keep clean, which makes them unattractive options.
 Polyaspartic coatings provide a solution for the many flooring problems presented by aviation hangars and airplane mechanical areas.

 Some aviators and hangar facility managers turn to epoxy floors.
 Epoxy floors, however, have several drawbacks.
 Epoxy floors are multi-day installations, depending upon the project size.
 They typically need 6-8 hours of cure time between coats.
 The aviation industry cannot afford to have their airplanes stored outside in the random weather elements for a week while they wait for their new epoxy floor.